 For your first visit to Ladakh, I will recommend that you start from Srinagar.
-The biggest reason behind doing so will be of acute mountain sickness.
-When you travel to Leh from Srinagar, the gain in altitude is gradual and thus allows more time to your body to adjust.
-While on the other hand, if you travel from Manali, the gain is immediate.
+The biggest reason behind doing so will be acute mountain sickness.
+When you travel to Leh from Srinagar, the gain in altitude is gradual and this allows more time for your body to adjust.

 Also read: How to Plan a Trip to Leh Ladakh